How did the USSR React to the Berlin Wall?

 The Influence of Nikita Khrushchev

-The Wall’s Impact on US-Soviet Relations
+The Wall’s influence on the US-Soviet relations.

 The Cuban Missile Crisis